magento/merchdocs/src/magento-payments/onboarding-payments.md

 ## Set Magento Payments as payment method

-After you [configure your Magento Services](#configure-magento-services) and enable either [sandbox testing](#enable-sandbox-testing) or [live payments](#enable-live-payments) (or both!) you must set Magento Payments as your payment method.
+After you [configure your Magento Services](#configure-magento-services), enable either [sandbox testing](#enable-sandbox-testing) or [live payments](#enable-live-payments) (or both!), and [enable live payments](#enable-live-payments) you must set Magento Payments as your payment method.

 1. On the _Admin_ sidebar go to **Sales** > **Magento Payments**.
 1. Click <span class="btn">Enable Magento Payments</span>.

-   This option will be visible if you have not yet configured Magento Payments as the payment method for one or more of your Magento stores.
+   This option will be visible if you have not yet configured Magento Payments as the payment method for one or more of your Magento websites.

    You will be directed to the configuration area in the Admin---**Stores** > _Settings_ > **Configuration** > **Sales** > **Payment Methods** > **Magento Payments**---to enable Magento Payments as your [payment method]({% link configuration/sales/payment-methods.md %}).